matthoffner/react-spoiler-component/README.md

 ### Prop Types

-- `html` - html string that is server rendered
+- `shell` - react component placeholder that will be server rendered
 - `selector` - top level selector that is removed after rendering
 - `live` - boolean for determining when component is loaded
 - `delayMs` - transition time for removing spoiler component, default is 1000ms